brandongregory/dndhelp/src/5e-build-guides/utility-cantrips-ranked.md

 ## 10. Acid Splash

 Acid Splash is available to Artificers, Sorcerers, and Wizards.
-This can be used as a damage cantrip that can hit 2 foes who are next to each other, but it’s also very useful for utility purposes.
+This can be used as a damage cantrip that can hit 2 foes who are next to each other, but it’s also useful for utility purposes.
 Lots of things can be burned through—small locks, ropes, planks of wood, and much more.
 If you start thinking about things that acid can burn through, there are a ton of uses for this.

 ## 9. Dancing Lights

 Dancing Lights is available to the Artificer, Bard, Sorcerer, and Wizard classes.
-It’s often regarded as a poor choice, but it does have some very useful applications.
+It’s often regarded as a poor choice, but it does have some useful applications.

 The most immediate problem this solves is that of darkness.
 Even for characters with darkvision, total darkness means your Perception checks are made with disadvantage.
 But other cantrips solve this problem better and don’t require your concentration—a vital consideration for spellcasters.

-Where this cantrip really shines is lighting up areas of the battlefield while leaving you and your allies shrouded in darkness.
+Where this cantrip shines is lighting up areas of the battlefield while leaving you and your allies shrouded in darkness.
 If you’re in darkness and your foes don’t have darkvision, this means that they can’t see you, so they have disadvantage to hit you and you have advantage to hit them.

 As mentioned, concentration is a hot commodity for spellcasters and there are honestly many better options than this for most casters.
-So the best characters to take this are actually non-casters who don’t have a lot of other uses for their concentration.
+So the best characters to take this are non-casters who don’t have a lot of other uses for their concentration.
 A Fighter archer who takes the Magic Initiate feat to get this cantrip can find it extremely useful, even while a Bard or Wizard might not.

 ## 8. Minor Illusion